picotech/picosdk-java-examples/README.md

 See [LICENSE.md](LICENSE.md) for license terms.

-*PicoScope* and *PicoLog* are registered trademarks of Pico Technology Ltd.
+*PicoScope*, *PicoLog* and *PicoSDK* are registered trademarks of Pico Technology Ltd.

 *Java* and *NetBeans* are registered trademarks of Oracle and/or its affiliates.

 *Windows* is a registered trademark of Microsoft Corporation.

-*Mac* and *OS X* are registered trademarks of Apple, Inc.
+*macOS* is a registered trademark of Apple, Inc.

 *Linux* is the registered trademark of Linus Torvalds in the U.S. and other countries.

-Copyright © 2011-2017 Pico Technology Ltd. All rights reserved.
+Copyright © 2011-2018 Pico Technology Ltd. All rights reserved.